In conversation with More

 Gregory: Splendid.

 More: Gregory, you tend to take things to extremes.
-I’m only a vessel of your ceaseless desires.
-I’m all in for any good as much as anything else.
+I’m only a vessel for your ceaseless desires.
+I’m all in for any good, as much as anything else.
 But Enough and I were not made to carve out a path toward balance for your species.
 It’s your—

-Enough: I’m so sorry for interrupting your tense discussion, but you mentioned my name so many times I thought I would jump in for just a minute to say hi and share an observation with you.
+Enough: I’m so sorry to interrupt your tense discussion, but you’ve mentioned my name so many times that I thought I’d jump in for a minute to say hi and share an observation.

-Gregory: Oh, hi, Enough!
+Gregory: Hi, Enough!
 I didn’t expect you here today.

 Enough: Hi, Gregory!
 Me neither.

-Gregory: I’d love to hear your observation if More does not mind.
+Gregory: I’d love to hear your observation if More doesn’t mind.

 Enough: Hi, More!